 Two brothers—Kit and Jesse Schumann—founded Sea Wolf in 2014.
 They started by baking in borrowed kitchens and, a couple years later, graduated to their own space.
 Lucky for us, it was a jog away from Justin’s apartment.
 The bakery’s kitchen is wide open, so when you walk in, you can see bakers loading dough into bins and pulling loaves from the oven.
 There’s sunshine everywhere, thanks to the four skylights, and even from the door it’s easy to spot the larger-than-life cinnamon rolls.
 They’re made from croissant dough scraps (!) and filled with butter, cinnamon, and raisins.
 “They’re an homage to the cinnamon rolls we ate as kids at Carol’s Coffee Cup in our hometown,” Kit told me.
-“When you are 9, they looked as if they were as big as your head.
+“When you are nine, they look as if they are as big as your head.
 And they might have been.”

 Ellenos says its yogurt “starts with the pure, pasteurized whole milk we source directly from local farms that creates our signature velvety texture and slightly sweet taste.”
 But that’s not what makes it special.
 Apparently, it’s the family’s own blend of probiotic cultures.
 (What?
 Your family doesn’t have one of those?)
 This is what makes their ultra-thick Greek yogurt stand out.
 Ellenos lives in a pint-sized stall at Pike Place Market.
 You’d almost miss it amid the craze if it weren’t for the long line or hoards of people wandering around with swooshy, swirly, get-me-some-of-that yogurt.
 While they have a slew of flavors—lemon curd! passion fruit! marionberry!—the nutty, fruity, oaty muesli was my favorite.

 General Porpoise does doughnuts and caffeine—nothing more, nothing less—and they do it really, really well.
 The doughnuts are yeast-raised, sugar-rolled, and filled with—well, that’s the fun part.
 Classics include vanilla custard and lemon curd.
-Wildcards could be anything from chocolate marshmallow to peanut butter and jelly.
+Wild cards could be anything from chocolate marshmallow to peanut butter and jelly.
 When Justin and I were there, it was a sweet-tart rhubarb jam.
 But the vanilla custard was our favorite, especially with a giant mug of coffee that lived up to all the Seattle hype.

 You’re at Pike Place.
 You’ve seen the fish-throwing (just what it sounds like) and the gum wall (also just what it sounds like) and survived the original Starbucks crowds.
 You want lunch—ASAP, please—and Country Dough is the place to be.
 This spot specializes in guo kui, crispy stuffed flatbreads, perfect if you want to wander and eat.
 We got ours with chicken, but you could get pork, beef, or mushrooms and young bamboo shoots.
 We also got the Chinese crepe and hand-shaven noodle soup.
 Justin said ordering dumplings, too, would be overkill, which I’m still low-key salty about.